jqwik-team/jqwik/documentation/src/docs/include/generation-from-type.md

 ```

 A first step to use arbitrarily generated `Person` objects without having
-to write a lot of _jqwik_-specific boiler plat code could look like that:
+to write a lot of _jqwik_-specific boiler plate code could look like that:

 ```java
 @Property